voodootikigod/node-rolling-spider/CONTRIBUTING.md

 $ npm test
 ```

-Funny story, as of right now we dont have any tests, they mainly live in the
+Funny story, as of right now we don't have many tests, they mainly live in the
-`SamplesAndTools` directory for use with a real drone.
+`eg` directory for use with a real drone.
 Please, please, please if
 you rock at test, help out!

 ### Fixing bugs